-Our Caring Tree Coordinators are Cindy Rudd and Marla McFadden; please call them, or Rev. Karen, when you’re in need.
+Our Caring Tree Coordinators are Cindy Rudd and Megan Flowers; please contact them, or Rev. Karen, when you’re in need.
+You can also leave a note in the Caring Tree box in the foyer.
 They can be reached at:

 Services of the Caring Tree:

 Meals: Provide meals in instances of birth, death, illness, or injury.

 • Provide home cooked or purchased meal for a member/and or family.

 • Meal services are coordinated by the team leader using MealTrain.com software.

 • Volunteers are referred to the site where they will receive information about diet needs, preferences, delivery dates and times and address.

 • Etiquette for delivery of meals is to drop off meals and completed the delivery within 15 minutes.
 It is not intended to be a “visit.”